Inaruslynx/SDI-Walkthrough/README.md

 CLERK_SECRET_KEY
 ```

-- Install [MongoDB](https://www.mongodb.com/try/download/community) and follow the [setup](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/#install-mongodb-community-edition)
+- Install [MongoDB](https://www.mongodb.com/try/download/community), [MongoShell](https://www.mongodb.com/try/download/shell), and follow the [setup](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/#install-mongodb-community-edition)
-- MongoDB will need a user to write to a database called `Logs` make sure to save these for later
+- MongoDB will need a user to write to a database called `Logs` make sure to save these for later [User Creation Instructions](https://www.mongodb.com/docs/manual/core/security-users/).
+For example, have an admin accoount and a user DataEntry that only has `readWrite` access to `Logs`
 - [Node](https://nodejs.org/en) installed and restart OS
-- Open command line and in the main folder with `nestjs-back-end` and `next-front-end` run:
+- Open admin level command line and in the main folder with `nestjs-back-end` and `next-front-end` run:

 ```bash
 corepack enable pnpm